gregmoreno/manager-playbook/1-on-1-guide.md

 - What have you been wanting to **learn more of, get better at, and im- prove on**?
 How can we here at the company support you in doing that?
 - When have you felt that this company was **one of the best places** you’ve ever worked?
 How can I make this place the best place you’ve ever worked?

+**Making progress visible**
+- How will you know when you're done with that task?
+- What steps will you take?
+- Which part will you work on first?
+- Do you need to collaborate with anyone else on this?
+- How will you know you're making progress?

 ## References

 - A Guide to One-on-One Meetings for Managers.
 Claire Lew, CEO of Know Your Team